BeautyFades/pytoqlik/PyToQlik Documentation.md

 openApp() is a method called on a Pytoqlik object previously created.
 This method is used to open and display a Qlik Application inside your Jupyter Notebook or redirect you to it in your web browser.
 If there are no Qlik Applications with the name you input, this method will create a new Qlik Application with the specified name and warn you about it.

+Qlik Cloud versions use a different kind of connection to applications, and as such, this method does not work for Qlik Cloud.
+Instead, it returns a message asking for a new Pytoqlik() object pointing to the new app to be created.

 ### Usage:
 ```python
 Pytoqlik().openApp(appName='PythonApp', sheetName=None, redirect=False, embedded=True, width=980, height=800, verbose=True)